openshift/jenkins-client-plugin/README.md

 }
 ```

 ### Creating objects.
-Easier than you were expecting... hopefully.
+Easier than you were expecting... hopefully....

 ```groovy
 openshift.withCluster( 'mycluster' ) {